dipcode-software/django-obfuscate/README.rst

 Default: ``{}``

 Fields to be obfuscated and respective model class path.
-Must by a ``dict`` with keys as python dot notation to path where models are declared and values as lists of model fields.
+Must be a ``dict`` with keys as python dot notation to path where the models are declared and the values must be declared as lists of model fields.

 If no value defined, the management command will do nothing.

 Example: